Darren J. Beattie | Revolver.News Uncovered Evidence Linking The FBI To Jan 6 Insurrection | OAP #17

 On the right, people aren't so much interested or inclined toward challenging unjust institutions of power as they are in defending or even venerating just and well-functioning institutions of power.

-And so, what do you do when every single institution in this country is a scam and corrupt and not only a scam and corrupt, but actually weaponized against people on the right.
+And so what do you do when every single institution in this country is a scam and corrupt and not only a scam and corrupt, but actually weaponized against people on the right?

-That's a much harder thing to do, and there isn't that conceptual infrastructure in place to allow people on the right to fully situate themselves um within this new reality.
+And there isn't that conceptual infrastructure in place to allow people on the right to fully situate themselves within this new reality.

-And so I think the the shift may be from defending you know, real organizations and institutions, like traditionally we're back to blue, traditionally we're very pro-military, right?
+Well, I think that the shift may be from defending real organizations and institutions like traditionally we're back to blue.

-So instead of defending real institutions, now we have to perceive what we are defending as like the constitution or the ideals behind it.
+So instead of defending real institutions, now we have to perceive what we are defending as like the Constitution or the ideals behind it.

 So it's interesting to see how rather than just fighting for specific policies or in defense of specific institutions, now we're fighting in defense of traditional American values and principles.